huntdatacenter/docs/docs/coordination/compliance/overview.md

-## Data space agreements
+## Data space order

 The intention of the data space is to simplify management of several labs under one scientific center or research group.
 The structure allow for roles, controls and reporting to be unified across a lab portfolio.

+### About

 The agreement specifies a data space that is attached to a services center.
 The data space list roles and define access to cloud resources that is unified across all labs that are attached to the data space.
 The aim is to simplify responsibilities, communication and reporting across many labs.

-The data space agreement is co-signed by the services center leader and the data space leader.
+The data space order is co-signed by the services center leader and the data space leader.

+### Billing account

+Each data space needs to specify at least one billing account where services gets billed.
+Depending on your data space subscription, you can establish several accounts (BLUE subscription layer).
+[Click here](/agreements/downloads/#data-space-order) to download the form.

+### Getting started

+We need to ensure that we have an active services center agreement with your host organization or department (for NTNU) before we can process your data space order.

+When the services agreement are in place, it's quite simple to order a data space: (1) Download the [data space order](/agreements/downloads/#data-space-order) and the [billing account form](/agreements/downloads/#data-space-order), (2) fill in the fields (descriptions on the download page), (3) and send the order and account form [to us](/contact) for the data space activation.

+[Contact us](/contact) for a chat before you start the process so we can learn about your science and together think up how cloud services may best make your science fly.